-- Students can continue with one or two of the following: Māori, Japanese, Chinese, Spanish. - Under special circumstances beginners may be accepted at Year 10 see Miss O'Grady (Head of Languages) if you want more information. - Students with advanced knowledge of a language may also be able to go into Year 11 see Miss O'Grady for more information. - Trips / exchanges are available in all subject areas.
+- Students can continue with one or two of the following: Japanese, Chinese, Spanish. - Under special circumstances beginners may be accepted at Year 10 see Miss O'Grady (Head of Languages) if you want more information. - Students with advanced knowledge of a language may also be able to go into Year 11 see Miss O'Grady for more information. - In the past trips / exchanges are available in all subject areas.
 In recent years we have had school trips to France, Spain, New Caledonia, Argentina, Tahiti and Japan and we have accepted schools from these countries too.
-Contact Miss O'Grady if you are interested in going on exchange to the country of the language you are studying. - All courses build on work done in Year 9, developing reading, writing, listening and speaking skills. - Native speaker assistants in French, Spanish and sometimes Japanese are based at the College to provide extra help with oral language. - Course costs include subscription to an online vocabulary learning website. - Year 10 Maori Practical Arts is a new standalone subject.
-It is a hands on course that weaves together cultural knowledge through Y9 Maori Performing Arts (Kapahaka, Waiata, Haka, Taiaha), with Technology and DVC (carving, weaving).
-This course will provide explicit links to kaupapa Māori through connecting to Te Ao Māori, the natural world.
+These will resume when travel is no longer restricted. - All courses build on work done in Year 9, developing reading, writing, listening and speaking skills. - Native speaker assistants in French, Spanish and sometimes Japanese are based at the College to provide extra help with oral language. - Course costs include subscription to an online vocabulary learning website.